Coffee bean sign

-Abdominal X-ray demonstrating a classic 'coffee bean sign,' with massively dilated loops of bowel.

 The coffee bean sign (also called the kidney bean sign, or bent inner tube sign) is a radiologic sign observed on abdominal radiographs that specified the presence of a sigmoid volvulus, a form of bowel obstruction.
 It can be identified on both abdominal x-rays and abdominal computed tomography scans.
 It is seen as an area of hyperlucency resembling a coffee bean and represents the torsion of the sigmoid colon around the mesentery.
 The opposed walls of adjacent bowel loops form the central cleft while the two sides of the bean represent gas‐filled segments of dilated bowel that form an inverted U‐shape.
 Physicians must be aware of this sign as it indicates the possible need for emergent medical intervention as sigmoid volvulus can be a life-threatening condition.

-Watercolor illustration depicting a volvulus of the ascending colon.
-The cecum is notably distended, filling the lower abdomen, and has undergone a full twist which is causing an obstruction.

 Methods of detection

 Up to 80% of cases of sigmoid volvulus can be identified through plain abdominal radiographs of patients taken in the supine position.
 The pathognomonic radiographic finding of a coffee bean sign can appear in 57-90% of cases on x-ray.
 However, if the initial radiograph does not decisively diagnose the volvulus, the work-up may be supplemented with the use of abdominal computed tomography (CT) scans and/or a single-contrast barium enema.
 An abdominal CT scan can provide additional diagnostic confirmation via the identification of the whirl sign and a dilated colon with air-fluid levels.
 While not always necessary, it does ensure an accurate diagnosis.
 If a barium enema is performed, it would reveal an abrupt stop of the barium contrast at the site of the colon torsion.
 This procedure carries risks, including perforation or worsening of the obstruction, and should be avoided in cases where bowel ischemia or perforation is suspected.